willhblackburn/willhblackburn.github.io/README.md

 ## Deployment

-Run `jekyll build` to perform a build of your site.
+Run `bundle exec jekyll build` to perform a build of your site.
 Push to the `main` branch in GitHub to have it served via `github-pages`.